[Read Time: 14 minutes ]

 The enjoyment and health benefits of sauna come not from just sitting in the sauna but from the repetitive rounds of heating up and quickly cooling down.
 You sit in the sauna for the experience of quickly cooling down in a cold lake, not just for the experience of sitting in the sauna.

 Some Finns will say that anything short of Hot Cold Hot Cold Hot Cold (3 rounds) is not sauna.
-This is the number one thing about sauna that Americans often miss.
+This is perhaps the number one thing about sauna that Americans often miss.
 People in American gyms will get in the sauna for a bit and then take a warm shower.
 Or maybe do one cold plunge and then a warm shower.
 That’s not really sauna according to Finns and Swedes.

 The hot room and time in it is actually fairly minor.
 Other places and elements like a dip in the lake, a walk in the snow or a cool shower often comprise more sauna ritual time than the hot room.
 You should allow at least one and ideally two to four hours or more per sauna session so that you have time to enjoy multiple rounds in a relaxing way without feeling rushed.